rVnPower/pixivfe/README.md

 <!-- The current instance table is really wide; maybe there's a better way of formatting it without losing information?
 The badges are also difficult to read on a small screen due to Codeberg shrinking the width of the columns -->

+**Warning: Instances listed below were deemed to have complied with [the instance rules](https://pixivfe-docs.pages.dev/instance-list/#instance-rules).
+Any public instance that isn't in this list is considered untrustworthy.
+Use them at your own risk.**

 | Name              | URL                                             | Country | Cloudflare? | Observatory Grade                                                                                                                               | Status                                                                                                                                               |
 |-------------------|-------------------------------------------------|---------|-------------|-------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|
 | exozyme (Official)| [https://pixivfe.exozy.me](https://pixivfe.exozy.me) | US      | No          | [![MDN HTTP Observatory Grade](https://img.shields.io/mozilla-observatory/grade-score/pixivfe.exozy.me?label=)](https://developer.mozilla.org/en-US/observatory/analyze?host=pixivfe.exozy.me) | ![Status](https://img.shields.io/uptimerobot/status/m796383741-c72f1ae6562dc943d032ba96)    |